Down To Earth Discipleship . Getting real with issues facing young Christians today

 Much of this sharing does need to be face to face so that body language is part of the emotional connection.
 Phone and e-mail rank in order behind this, but are much better than lapsed connection.

-For those who have benefited from such small group ministry themselves there is usually the opportunity to lead younger people - particularly same sex adolescents - and pass on the benefit in ministry.
-We each should look for opportunities to reach out in contact and prayer support for younger individuals, perhaps in youth group, high school or university contexts and churches need to actively create such opportunities.
+For those who have benefited from such small group ministry themselves there is usually the opportunity to lead younger people - particularly same-sex adolescents - and pass on the benefit in ministry.
+We each should look for opportunities to reach out in contact and prayer support for younger individuals, perhaps in youth group, high school or university contexts, and churches need to actively create such opportunities.
 Actually doing this effectively encourages others to extend and open themselves similarly.
 Our experience and observation makes it clear that this is a greatly rewarding experience, especially at late teenage level and it often marks the attainment of a level of spiritual adulthood.
 In fact the motivation and exercise of such ministry, both in the structures of the church (youth group etc) and informally, is very valuable leadership training for many young Christians and confers significant advantage in subsequent years.

 Active encouragement is the key here, but we need to note that some conditions of low morale and self esteem need a bit more than increased attention.
 If someone is seriously depressed it is important that they get medical help to address the biochemical component of that.
 Christian friends can help a lot just by being with them and giving both time and gentle encouragement, without attempting amateur psychology.